tynooo/python-cdk-locust/README.md

     env={'region': 'ap-southeast-2'}
 )
 ```
-**Remember to save your files after each step!**
+**Remember: Save your files after each step!**

 ## Step 3: Define your python dependencies
 Open the file named requirements.txt in your lab directory, replace the contents with
 the following, and save it.
-This file defines the Python dependencies that our
+This file defines the Python libraries that our
 lab will use.
 ```
 aws-cdk.core